daniraro/Scrip/README.md

 -- Dungeon Rebirth
 spawn(function()
     while wait(0.5) do
-        if _G.scriptEnabled and dungeonEvents.rebirth then
+        if scriptEnabled and dungeonEvents.rebirth then
             for i = 1, 3 do
                 pcall(function()
                     dungeonEvents.rebirth:FireServer()